apache/flink/docs/dev/table/connect.md

   'connector.write.buffer-flush.max-size' = '10mb', -- optional: writing option, determines how many size in memory of buffered rows to insert per round trip.
 This can help performance on writing to JDBC database.
 The default value is "2mb".
                                                        -- based on the memory size of rows currently added.

-  'connector.write.buffer-flush.max-rows' = '1', -- optional: Write option, sets when to flush buffered
+  'connector.write.buffer-flush.max-rows' = '1000', -- optional: writing option, determines how many rows to insert per round trip.
+This can help performance on writing to JDBC database.
+No default value, i.e. the default flushing is not depends on the number of buffered rows.
                                                     -- request based on the number of rows currently added.

   'connector.write.buffer-flush.interval' = '1', -- optional: Write option, sets a flush interval flushing buffered